faker-ruby/faker/CONTRIBUTING.md

 New generators will only be added to the gem after:

-- there's been a poll in the [community](https://github.com/orgs/faker-ruby/discussions/categories/new-generator).
-Use this to get feedback on how others would use it, what edge cases to cover, and get traction on your proposal.
+- there's been a poll in the [community](https://github.com/orgs/faker-ruby/discussions/categories/new-feature-locale-generator).
+Use this to get feedback on how others would use it, what edge cases to cover, etc.
-- there are at least 10 votes after 3 months the poll was created.
+- the community is interested in the feature.

 This allow us to measure the interest and see some traction before we decide to accept the proposal for a new generator.